edprince/dissertation/chapters/management.md

 there were definite lessons learned from this project that can and will be applied to future endeavours.
 To build the testbed application - the iterative life cycle methodology was employed, allowing the application to quickly progress in the early stages, and gradually improve throughout the entire process.
-This is due to the acceptance that with an iterative lifecycle methodolgy there will be a lot of rework, particularly at the early stages of the project (Krutchen 2000).
+This is due to the acceptance that with an iterative lifecycle methodology there will be a lot of rework, particularly at the early stages of the project (Krutchen 2000).
 The testbed application was also built making use of version control (Git).